Maggie L. Walker: Legacy

-In 1905, Walker was featured alongside other African American leaders, such as Mary Church Terrell, T. Thomas Fortune, and George Washington Carver in a poster titled, "101 Prominent Colored People".
+In 1905, Walker was featured alongside other African-American leaders such as Mary Church Terrell, T. Thomas Fortune, and George Washington Carver, in a poster titled "101 Prominent Colored People".

-Walker received an honorary master's degree from Virginia Union University in 1925, and was inducted into the Junior Achievement U.S. Business Hall of Fame in 2001.
+Walker received an honorary master's degree from Virginia Union University in 1925, and became a trustee there in 1931.
+She also served as trustee to the National Training School in Washington D.C.
+She was inducted into the Junior Achievement U.S. Business Hall of Fame in 2001.

+Walker's image was included in the 1945 painting Women Builders by William H. Johnson as part of his Fighters for Freedom series.

-In Walker's honor Richmond Public Schools built a large brick high school adjacent to Virginia Union University.
+In Walker's honor, Richmond Public Schools built a large brick high school adjacent to Virginia Union University.
 Maggie L. Walker High School was one of two schools in the area for black students during the Jim Crow era; the other was Armstrong High School.
 Generations of students spent their high-school years at the school.
 It was totally refurbished to reopen in 2001 as the regional Maggie L. Walker Governor's School for Government and International Studies.

 The St. Luke Building held the offices of the Independent Order of St. Luke, and the office of Maggie L. Walker.
-As late as 1981, Walker's office was being preserved as it was at the time of her death in 1934.
+Walker's daughter-law, Harriet N. F. Walker, honored Maggie Walker's memory and worked to preserve her legacy.
+As late as 1981, Walker's office was preserved as it was at the time of her death in 1934.
 The building was listed on the National Register of Historic Places in 1982.